What should you be doing with your Oracle Database?

 But what do the different support tiers mean?

 If your organisation finds its way onto Extended Support, you have to pay extra on top of your existing support fee – 10% extra in year one, plus an additional 20% in years two and three.
-Extra costs, but with less support as you only get partial coverage for security and legislative patching.
+It’s an extra cost but you get less support as you only get partial coverage for security and legislative patching.

 Then, when Extended Support expires, you move into Sustaining Support, which is the third, final and indefinite level of Oracle Support.
 You keep the same price from the final year of Extended Support with the 20% increase, plus Oracle’s usual 4% increases year on year.
 This is where support bottoms out, as on Extended Support you cease to receive any security and legislative patching, and only critical BAU patches are considered.